Amazon's new Fire TV Cube turns Alexa into your remote

 "Alexa, turn on Bravo."

-Continuing its quest to eliminate the mundane tasks of life, you can now tell Amazon's voice assistant Alexa to change the channel without a remote.
-The company unveiled on Thursday its newest TV streaming device, the Amazon Fire TV Cube -- part Amazon Echo smart speaker, part Fire TV.
+Continuing its quest to eliminate the mundane tasks of life, Amazon has made a streaming TV device with Alexa that can change the channel without a remote.
+The company unveiled on Thursday its newest TV streaming device, the Amazon Fire TV Cube -- part Amazon Echo smart speaker, part Fire TV, and part remote control that you can't lose in the sofa.

+The box, available for purchase starting June 21, is a ramped up version of Amazon's Fire TV streaming devices that also has always-listening microphones for Alexa.

-The device, available for purchase starting June 21, lets users adjust the volume on compatible TVs, switch inputs, change the channel and power on and off by using their voice.
+The Cube will also let you use voice commands to control other devices that have their own remote controls, such as set-top boxes and sound bars.
+They can adjust the volume on compatible TVs, switch inputs, change the channel and power on and off by using their voice.

-Fire TV users could use their voices to make requests by holding down on the remote, but this is the first time it's entirely hands-free.
+Fire TV users could already use their voices to make requests by holding down on the remote, but this is the first time it's entirely hands-free.
+It was also possible to control a TV through an Amazon Echo, but the Cube adds more Alexa powers such as the ability to open third-party apps and starting a show where it left off.

 After making a request for, let's say, the Real Housewives of New York, the Cube will respond by serving up the user's cable, satellite box or some streaming apps.

-Taking a cue from its name, the square-shaped device is neatly packaged -- standing 3.4 by 3.4 by 3 inches -- and supports 4K Ultra HD.
-The gadget features an always-on Alexa speaker supported by eight microphones and has 16 GB of storage for apps.
+Taking a cue from its name, the boxy device is neatly packaged -- standing 3.4 by 3.4 by 3 inches -- and supports 4K Ultra HD.
+There are eight always-listening microphones for Alexa and 16 GB of storage for apps.
 It comes with a remote in case you'd rather not announce the name of the show you're watching to other people at home.

 Related: Amazon and Best Buy partner to sell smart TVs